GlobalNamesArchitecture/gnparser/README.md

 --------------------

 All examples are stored at [examples folder][examples-folder].
-There are currently examples for Java language.
+There are currently examples for Java and Jython languages.

 [examples-folder]: /examples